Bindhu2001/resume-parser-app/README.md

 # Resume Parser App

-This app allows HR teams to upload resumes and auto-extract details like name, email, phone, skills, and experience.
+This app helps HR teams to upload resumes and extract key details like name, email, phone, skills, and experience.

+## Features
+- Upload resumes
+- Auto-extract details
+- Store parsed data for HR use